hyaguchijsk/euslisp_tutorial/docs/robot_coding.md

 ```
 If you are unable to use the above, there is the possibility that the terminal has not been `source`'d or that the install was not done correctly.

-Next, run emacs shell with `M-x shell` and run the interpreter loading `smaplerobot-interface.l`.
+Next, run emacs shell with `M-x shell` and run the interpreter loading `samplerobot-interface.l`.

 ```bash
 roseus samplerobot-interface.l